BuildFarBox/FarBox-Doc/docs/2 Template & API/3 functions.markdown

 ## For Developers

-> The functions for developers maybe open for some speical type accounts in future.
+> The functions for developers maybe open for some special type accounts in future.

 ### get_hash